solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ---
 title: Discovered Upstreams
 weight: 20
-description: Route to a single Upstream automatically detected by Gloo's built-in discovery system
+description: Route to a single Upstream automatically detected by Gloo Edge's built-in discovery system
 ---

-Let's configure Gloo to route to a single upstream that was automatically detected by Gloo's built in discovery system.
+Let's configure Gloo Edge to route to a single upstream that was automatically detected by Gloo Edge's built in discovery system.
 In this case, we'll deploy an application to Kubernetes and discovery will create a new `Upstream` CRD for the service that was created.
 We'll then configure a virtual service to route to that upstream.